 I’ve read many of Kristin Hannah’s books.
 I usually describe them as tear-jerkers involving strong women.
-After finishing my most recent book I almost started a different one, but gravitated to this one in my Kindle library instead.
+After finishing my most recent book I almost started a different one but gravitated to this one in my Kindle library instead.

 After a few pages, I had to find a review with spoilers.
-I had an idea what was going to happen and wanted to prepare myself.
+I had an idea of what was going to happen and wanted to prepare myself.
 It was going to hit very close to home.

 Judith (Jude) Farraday is the perfect wife and mother.
 Her husband is a surgeon and she stays home with the kids.
 She has done everything for her twins, Zach and Mia.
 As they enter high school, Jude is worried about Mia.
 While Zach is Mister Popularity, Mia is sort of the loner in his shadow.
 He includes her with his friends, but she feels like she is on the outside looking in.

 There’s a new girl in school, Lexi Baill.
 Lexi had been bounced between an addicted mother and various foster homes until someone found her great-Aunt Eva who took her in.
 Eva is determined to give Lexi the best home possible despite not having much.
-As two outsiders, Lexi and Mia gravitate to each other.
+As two outsiders, Lexi and Mia gravitate toward each other.
 Jude warns Lexi not to hurt Mia.
 The last friend she had only got close to her to date the very popular Zach.
 Although Lexi has a crush on Zach, she does nothing about it.

 Lexi helps Mia overcome her shyness and blossom into something more.
 She finally auditions for drama club and the two girls are nearly inseparable.
 Senior year in high school marks a turning point on the small Pacific Northwest island they live on.
 There are lots of parties going on with drinking.
 The Farradays gave their children a Mustang to drive around with and talked to all of them but drinking and driving.
 Lexi feels like a member of the family.